adamcornforth/behavioural-activation/docs/prompt_plan.md

 You are an expert software developer.

 Step Goal:
-Initialize a new Vite + TypeScript React project and set up the basic folder structure.
+Initialize a new Vite + TypeScript Vue project and set up the basic folder structure.

 Tasks:

-1. Run: npm create vite@latest behavioural-activation --template react-ts
+1. Run: npm create vite@latest behavioural-activation --template vue-ts
 2. Navigate into the project folder, run npm install or yarn to install.
 3. Create a minimal file/folder structure:
     - src/